silvioprendi/chatgpt-app/README.md

 # chatgpt-app

-In this web application I have created a simple chat-app using chat engine and chat-gpt api.
+In this web application I have build Chat Application with ChatEngine, OpenAI and ChatGPT.
+The frontend has ChatEngine for chat application, Redux Toolkit for state management, Redux Toolkit Query for making api calls, Hero icons for Icons and React Router for Navigation.
+For the backend I have used Node Js as runtime, Express Js as  backend framework, and OpenAI for Ai integration with chat.

 Below you can see some images of the web-app.